The Achimgaz joint venture stands for productive cooperation under extreme climatic conditions and technological challenges in Siberia.

-Achimgaz is a German-Russian joint venture in Western Siberia in which Wintershall Dea and Gazprom each have a 50 per cent shareholding.
-In the vicinity of the city of Novy Urengoy in the Arctic Circle, 3,500 kilometres east of Moscow, the partners extract gas and gas condensate from the geologically challenging Block 1A in the Achimov Formation in the Urengoy field under extreme climatic conditions.
-The company produces up to 29 million cubic metres of gas and 12,000 tonnes of condensate from around 100 wells per day.
-The joint venture’s long-term goals remain ambitious: According to the state-approved development plan for the reservoir, the total production of Achimgaz is estimated at 230 billion cubic metres of natural gas and 70 million tonnes of condensate.
+Achimgaz is a German-Russian joint venture in Western Siberia in which Wintershall Dea and Gazprom subsidiary Gazprom Dobycha Urengoy each have a 50 per cent shareholding.
+In the vicinity of the city of Novy Urengoy in the Arctic Circle, 3,500 kilometres north-east of Moscow, the company extract natural gas and gas condensate from the geologically challenging Achimov formations in Area 1A of the Urengoyskoye field under extreme climatic conditions.

-The Achimov Formation lies at a depth of almost 4,000 metres, which is deeper than many of the already developed gas fields in the region.
-By the end of December 2018, Achimgaz had commissioned 101 wells and set up a large-scale plant for separating natural gas and condensate, which now has five processing lines.
-The wells are S-shaped in order to better develop the gas fields.
-Once the drilling activities have been completed, the production from up to 110 wells is set to increase to an annual level of around eight billion cubic metres of natural gas.
+The Achimov deposits lie at a depth of almost 4,000 metres, which is deeper than many of the already developed gas fields in the region.
+Achimgaz set up a large-scale facility for separating natural gas and condensate, which now has five processing lines. .
+Following the completion of the drilling campaign in 2019, the company reached the yearly plateau production of ten billion cubic metres of natural gas.

-The Achimov Formation is not only geologically demanding.
+The development of Achimov formations is not only geologically demanding.
 The adverse conditions above the surface are also a challenge.
 In wintertime, which lasts from September to May in Novy Urengoy, temperatures drop to minus 40 degrees.
 All production and processing facilities withstand temperature fluctuations from minus 56 to plus 34 degrees Celsius.
 In addition, the remoteness of the region requires particularly careful planning of the construction work.
 Thanks to a robust shift system, production runs even under the most adverse climatic conditions, 24 hours a day, seven days a week, 365 days a year.
-In the meantime, this efficiency has attracted nationwide attention: In its renowned ranking of the 500 largest companies in Russia, the Russian media holding company RBK listed Achimgaz as Russia’s second most profitable company in 2018.